feichai0017/QuillSQL/docs/src/recovery/aries.md

 QuillSQL uses several types of log records:

 - **`Transaction`**: Marks the `BEGIN`, `COMMIT`, or `ABORT` of a transaction.
-- **`PageWrite` / `PageDelta`**: Physical/Physiological records describing a change to a page. `PageWrite` contains a full image of the page (used for the first write after a checkpoint, a technique called First-Page-Write or FPW), while `PageDelta` contains only the changed bytes.
+- **`PageWrite`**: Physical records describing a change to a page. `PageWrite` contains a full image of the page (used for first-touch or when logical redo is unavailable), a First-Page-Write (FPW) style safeguard.
-- **`HeapInsert` / `HeapDelete`**: Logical records describing a high-level heap operation.
-These are primarily used for generating precise undo operations.
+- **`HeapInsert` / `HeapDelete`**: Logical tuple-level records.
+Each delete carries the full before-image so undo can always restore bytes/metadata.
+- **`Index*`**: Logical B+Tree records covering leaf inserts/deletes and structural changes (split/merge/redistribute, parent updates, root install/adopt/reset).
 - **`Checkpoint`**: A special record that marks a point of partial durability, allowing the log to be truncated.
 - **`CLR` (Compensation Log Record)**: A special record written during recovery to describe an **undo** action.
 CLRs are redo-only and are never undone themselves.